0xRoqeeb/writeups/sau/sau.md

 Let's go
 # Information Gathering
 ## Nmap
-i used nmap to scan the ip address with th
+i used nmap to scan the ip address with this command
 ```
 nmap -sC -sV 10.10.11.224 -p- -vvv -T3 -oN nmap
 ```